Let’s Go For A Hike!

 Leave No Trace guidelines are not black or white, right or wrong.
 And they are certainly not about excluding people from the outdoors.
 Leave No Trace is a framework for enjoying the outdoors responsibly, regardless of how one chooses to do so.

-What To wear For A Day HikE
+What To Wear For A Day Hike

 Regardless of how difficult your hike is, it’s important to pack layers when you head into the mountains.
 The weather at high elevations is notoriously unpredictable, and as the saying goes: “It’s Better To Have It And Not Need It, Than To Need It And Not Have It!”
 Also keep in mind that it’s not uncommon for trails in Washington to still be covered in snow well into June.
 Besides packing layers, you should always bring the Ten Essentials – even for easy day hikes!

-If you’re looking for more outdoor gear and apparel, check out my Complete Hiking and Camping Gear Guide.
+For specific outdoor gear and apparel, check out my Complete Hiking and Camping Gear Guide.

 Easy Hikes In Washington That Don’t Skimp On Scenery